mbadal1996/clean_images/README.md

 Comments:

-The following code removes images from a folder as part of the cleaning process necessary in many machine learning tasks.
+The following python code removes images from a folder as part of the cleaning process necessary in many machine learning tasks.
 The list of images called 'img_clean_list' has to be manually created by the user as a list.
 While this is labor intensive and not an automatic solution, it only has